RhyanRodriguez3/Rhyanrodriguez3/README.md

 - The Banker's Code: The Most Powerful Wealth-Building Strategies Finally Revealed by George Antone
 - The Pyschology of Money
 - Nonviolent Communication marshall b. rosenberg PhD.
+- Verbal Judo The Gentle Art of Persuasion
+- The Charisma Myth olivia fox cabane

 </details>